rstudio/rstudio-docker-products/package-manager/README.md

 For a more "real" deployment, continue reading!

-#### Overview
+## Overview

-Note that running the RStudio Package Manager Docker image requires the container to run using the `--privileged` flag and a valid RStudio Package Manager license.
+Note that running the RStudio Package Manager Docker image requires a valid RStudio Package Manager license.

 This container includes:

-1. R 3.6.1
+1. R 3.6.2
-1. RStudio Package Manager
+2. RStudio Package Manager

 > NOTE: Package Manager is currently not very particular about R version.
 Changing the R version is rarely necessary.

-#### Configuration
+## Configuration

 RStudio Package Manager is configured via the`/etc/rstudio-pm/rstudio-pm.gcfg` file.
 You should mount this file as a volume from the host machine.
 Changes will take effect when the container is restarted.

-Be sure the config file has these fields:
+Be sure the config file has the `[HTTP].Listen` field configured.

-- `Server.DataDir` set to `/data/`
-- `HTTP.Listen`

 See a complete example of that file at `package-manager/rstudio-pm.gcfg`.

-#### Persistent Data
+## Persistent Data

 In order to persist Package Manager data between container restarts configure RSC `Server.DataDir` option to go to a persistent volume.
-The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at `/data`.
-Should you wish to move this to a different path, you can change the `Server.DataDir` option.
+The included configuration file expects a persistent volume from the host machine or your docker orchestration system to be available at `/var/lib/rstudio-pm`.
+Should you wish to move this to a different path, you can change the
+`Server.DataDir` option.

-#### Licensing
+## Licensing

 Using the RStudio Package Manager docker image requires to have a valid License.
 You can set the RSC license in three ways: